+Your policy has deadlines for when you must submit your application and your physician’s supporting statement after becoming unable to work.
+If you miss these deadlines, your claim might be denied.
 When applying for disability benefits, make sure to submit all records in time.
-Your policy has deadlines for when you must submit your application and your physicians supporting statement after becoming unable to work.
-If you miss these deadlines, your claim might be denied.

-Our lawyers commonly see LTD claims unfairly denied because an insurance company ignores doctor reports, does not understand our client’s health condition, or tries to suggest they are caught by exclusions such as “pre-existing conditions”.
+Our lawyers commonly see LTD claims unfairly denied because an insurance company ignores doctor reports, does not understand our client’s health condition, or tries to suggest that our client is caught by poorly defined exclusions such as “pre-existing conditions”.

-The lawyers at Preszler Law routinely handle and win LTD cases for our disabled clients.
+The lawyers at Preszler Law Firm routinely handle and win LTD cases for our disabled clients.
 If you have a question about an LTD claim, then we will talk to you for free, there is no upfront cost, and there is no fee unless we resolve your case.
+Contact us today.